Personal Training FAQs

 This normally takes 30 mins and is a completely free assessment that includes a health, dietary and lifestyle analysis.
 It will give you the opportunity to talk very openly about your goals and objectives and we can obtain the information required to create a customised training programme for you to achieve them.
 It helps us ascertain what exercises work best for you, and you’re most comfortable with.

-When you book and pay for your first session, please select the "New Client Personal Training" appointment type which will give you an additional 30 mins on your appointment, for free so we can carry out the assessment.
+When you book your first session, please select the "New Client Personal Training" appointment type which will give you a free initial induction and assessment session.

 What happens at the client assessment session?

 The client assessment session is a health screening and goal setting meeting.
 You will not be required to do any exercise during this consultation.
 The first session is a free of charge health screening and goal setting meeting.
 You will not be required to do any exercise during this consultation.

 The screening process will indicate a clear idea of the type of goals that you wish to achieve from your exercise programme.
 These may be as varied as losing a few pounds for a wedding, getting back in shape after childbirth, running a marathon, or decreasing stress levels to reduce the threat of coronary heart disease.
 From this we can draw up short, medium and long-term goals that we can measure, monitor and alter as appropriate.
 After the initial consultation the next sessions, we do some active fitness tests used for benchmarking and measuring your progress and introduce some exercises.
 Don't worry there will not be anything too strenuous or beyond your ability - they are scientifically designed for all levels.
 Based on these two sessions your Personal Exercise Programme will be written up and will begin in earnest.